GlobalPass-AG/developer/docs/ios-sdk/native/native.md

 )
 ```

-The SDK supports both Light and Dark modes.
+From version 2.0, the SDK supports both Light and Dark modes.
 If your application does not support dark mode, you can disable it by following instructions in [this article](https://sarunw.com/posts/how-to-disable-dark-mode-in-ios/).

 ## Privacy